Lenses for the Olympus E-System Cameras

 Upon introduction of the E-1 back in 2003, Olympus faced an ambitious task of coming up with not just the first digital, interchangeable-lens SLR designed from ground up as such (and not adapted from a film model), but also with a variety of lenses, designed to work well (mechanically, electronically, and optically) with the new body, and addressed at various layers of the market.

 Olympus is not new to lens design.
-The Zuiko line for their legendary OM SLR series of almost 30 years ago were top performers.
-The company delivered three lenses at the moment the E-1 was introduced, and more followed shortly thereafter, at a steady and consistent pace.
+The Zuiko line for their legendary OM SLR series of 30 years ago were top performers.
+The company delivered three lenses with the E-1, and more followed at a steady and consistent pace.

-With the introduction of the further E-Series models, aimed at enthusiast amateur market, there arose a need for less expensive lenses to fit the Four Thirds mount.
-Olympus addressed that with a number of "economy" lenses, starting from the 14-45 and 40-150 mm zooms.
-No miracles, they cannot be as good or as versatile as the more expensive Digital Zuikos, but they may be more than good enough for the intended users, comparing favorably with the "kit" lenses offered by other manufacturers.
-Most importantly, the price difference is reflected mostly in more modest specifications, not in significant sacrifices in performance.
+With the introduction of more E-System models, aimed at enthusiast amateur market, there arose a need for less expensive lenses.
+This was addressed a number of "economy" lenses, starting from the 14-45 and 40-150 mm zooms.
+No miracles, they are not a match for the more expensive Digital Zuikos, but more than good enough for the intended use, soon recognized as better than kit lenses offered by other brands.
+Importantly, the price difference is reflected mostly in more modest specifications, not in significant sacrifices in performance.

 Lenses